 Almost Every Major Kenyan Newspaper Published Column by Chinese Ambassador That Refutes Debt Trap Accusation

 An unusual phenomenon occurred in Kenya over the past few days: the country's normally competitive newspapers all ran the same column written by China's envoy to Nairobi, Zhou Pingjian.
 Normally, newspapers insist on exclusivity when publishing columns like this.
-While we have no proof, ...
+While we have no proof, it's possible that the ...

 No, China Did Not “Provide Weapons to Farmajo Regime in Somalia”